tnahs/readstor/book/src/03-apple-books/01-backup-library.md

 # Backup Apple Books' Library

-This guide assumes that Apple Books syncing in iCloud Drive is disabled and the library exists on the local disk.

 ## What to Archive

 Apple Books stores the bulk of its data in two locations: